chiupp/vessel-finder/README.md

-# Real-time AIS and Radar Data Visualization
+# Real-time AIS Data Visualization

 This project visualizes real-time AIS data on a web-based map using Flask, Folium, and Bokeh.